WesleyBryie/ChumBucket/wiki/subfaq.md

 Because places which advertise themselves simply as "anti censorship" as their main draw, end up in one of two ways.
 Either they use "anti-censorship" as a way to draw users while they quickly abandon this rhetoric once the server costs or greed become high enough that they start trying to attract advertisers (e.g. see: Reddit).
 Or they take such a blanket view on free speech that the hate speech takes over the site, meanwhile every marginalized person flees from the constant abuse (e.g. see Voat).

-Raddle is not about "freeze peach" the way the others are, it's unashamedly anarchist and therefore does not tolerate hate speech, while at the same time doesn't care about pleasing advertisers.
+The fallback sites chosen here are not about "freeze peach" the way the others are, it's unashamedly anarchist or socialist and therefore do not tolerate hate speech, while at the same time don't care about pleasing advertisers.
 If you just want to talk about piracy, it's objectively the best option.

 &nbsp;